Danlof/Danlof/README.md

 - 👋 Hi, I’m @Danlof
-- 👀 I’m interested in data science
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning web scraping
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...